IsoldevR/Linux_Intro_EVOP_2026/README.md

 ### Tricks
 *Explainer*: Wildcards

-**Exercise 5.1** Download all pdf files, by replacing the file name in the previous command with one of the discussed wildcards:
+**Exercise 5.1** Download all pdf files, by replacing the file name in the previous command using the "*":

 <details>
 <summary>Show answer</summary>